OXIDprojects/oxid-console/README.md

 *Note: No migration scripts were ran*

-Ok, now lets run migrations with given timestamp of the past with `php oxid migrate 2013-01-01` command
+Ok, now lets run migrations with given timestamp of the past with `vendor/bin/oxid migration:run 2013-01-01` command

 ```
 Running migration scripts